fhildeb/lukso-node-guide/docs/guides/monitoring/prometheus.md

 :::tip

-**Teku** and **Nimbus-Eth2** expose the consensus and validator data through one single port.
-Therefore their Prometheus configuration combines both, the `consensus-client-job` and the `validator-client-job` into a single job.
+As shown in the [**Port Configuration**](/docs/guides/monitoring/port-configuration.md), **Nimbus-Eth2** exposes the consensus and validator data through one single port.
+Therefore the Prometheus configuration combines both, the `consensus-client-job` and the `validator-client-job` into a single `beacon-client-job` instance.

 :::